steveloughran/engineering-proposals/refactoring-s3a.md

 Not as much parallelization on batch operations as is possible, especially for the slow-but-low-IO calls (COPY, LIST), S3Guard calls which may be throtted.

-### initialize()
+### `initialize()`

 Initialization is fairly fragile.

-As the new extension classes (e.g. DelegationTokens) are passed in instances of S3AFileSystem during construction, they can call things before they are ready.
+As the new extension classes (e.g. Delegation Tokens) are passed in instances of S3AFileSystem during construction, they can call things before they are ready.

 It means reordering code there is dangerous.

-It is slow, because we are invoking  network operations.
+It means it is slow and getting slower, because we are invoking  network operations.
 That is

 1. for  complicated delegation token and  authentication token implementations -to connect to a remote credential service.
 1. To initialise s3guard and hence a DynamoDB connection.
 1. to probe for the store existing and failing "fast"
 1. optionally to remove pending uploads
 (side issue: should we cut that now that S3 lifecycle operations can do it?),

 This means at least one HTTPS connection set up and used; often two to S3 and DDB, and possibly more.
 These are all set up and invoked in sequence.